gcanales85/Rice-Boot-Camp-ETL-Project/README.md

 FINAL REPORT REQUIREMENTS
-● What data sources you chose, and why?
+-What data sources you chose, and why?
-● Detailing the process of the extraction, transformation, and loading steps ● Explain why you have performed the types of transformation you did ● Why you chose the type of final database
+-Detailing the process of the extraction, transformation, and loading steps
+- Explain why you have performed the types of transformation you did
+- Why you chose the type of final database
-● Schema of the tables/collections in the final database ● Hypothetical use case(s) for your database
+- Schema of the tables/collections in the final database
+- Hypothetical use case(s) for your database

 Questions to consider in your ETL
-● Is my data redundant?
+- Is my data redundant?
-● Is there a way to normalize this data?
+- Is there a way to normalize this data?
-● Can I accomplish the same thing with less code?
+- Can I accomplish the same thing with less code?
-● Is my code maintainable?
+- Is my code maintainable?
 If I let someone else read it, would they understand it?
-● Why would someone want to use my final dataset?
+- Why would someone want to use my final dataset?